Strategic Positioning Attempts To Achieve Sustainable Competitive Advantage By

 2. Cost Leadership and Operational Excellence

 To maintain cost leadership, firms must continuously monitor industry trends, automate processes, and eliminate inefficiencies.
-Take this: Amazon’s investment in robotics and AI-driven logistics has allowed it to reduce fulfillment costs and delivery times, reinforcing its position as a low-cost leader in e-commerce And that's really what it comes down to..
+To give you an idea, Amazon’s investment in robotics and AI-driven logistics has allowed it to reduce fulfillment costs and delivery times, reinforcing its position as a low-cost leader in e-commerce That's the part that actually makes a difference..

 3. Focus Strategies: Niche Market Mastery